TRIGGER POINT INJECTIONS

 WHO CAN GET TRIGGER POINT INJECTIONS?

-Trigger point injections are used to treat an array of painful conditions, including myofascial pain syndrome, fibromyalgia, a chronic condition that results in widespread pain, fatigue, sleep abnormalities, and distress, and chronic pelvic pain syndrome, which involves urinary tract symptoms, chronic pelvic pain, sexual dysfunction, interstitial cystitis, painful bladder syndrome or chronic prostatitis.
+Trigger point injections are used to treat an array of painful conditions, including myofascial pain syndrome, fibromyalgia, a chronic condition that results in widespread pain, fatigue, sleep abnormalities, and distress, and chronic pelvic pain syndrome, which involves urinary tract symptoms, sexual dysfunction, interstitial cystitis, painful bladder syndrome or chronic prostatitis.
 Studies have shown that trigger point injections can significantly improve the quality of life of myofascial pain syndrome patients, with one study reporting pain relief for 93.3% of patients receiving trigger point injections without medications.
 Separate studies have also concluded trigger point injections can provide pain relief while also increasing range of motion.

 If you suspect trigger point injections might be a solution for you, take our short Treatment Assessment Tool to tell us a little about what, if anything, you've tried to treat your pain.
 One of our qualified team members will be in touch within one business day to discuss possible treatment options.